CodeWithCJ/SparkyBudget/README.md

 To use local HTTPS, create self signed certicate and upload under `SparkyBudget\certs`.
 Then in your .env set `USE_INTERNAL_HTTPS` and `USE_SECURE_SESSION_COOKIE` both equal to `1`

-You can now use `(HTTPS) Python: SparkyBudget app` from VSCode to launc the web application
+You can now use `(HTTPS) Python: SparkyBudget app` from VSCode to launch the web application

 TODO: will need to enable dotenv to do this: Run using "python app.py" command.
 It uses 5000 port.